Leading Speeding Offence Lawyers Sydney

 This is a defence where you can show you honestly believed you were not speeding and that this belief was reasonable.
 For example, if your car’s speedometer was proven to be faulty without your knowledge.
 Our lawyers can assess if this defence applies to your situation.

-Can i challenge the accuracy of the police speed camera or radar?
+Can I challenge the accuracy of the police speed camera or radar?

 Yes.
 Speed detection devices like radars and lidars are not infallible and can give inaccurate readings if they haven’t been properly maintained, calibrated, or used correctly by the officer.
 Successfully challenging this often requires expert legal argument, which our traffic lawyers specialise in.

-What if i wasn't the person driving my car?
+What if I wasn't the person driving my car?

 If you were not the driver at the time of the offence, this is a valid defence known as mistaken identity.
 You can nominate the person who was driving.
 It is crucial to handle this process correctly with sound legal advice to avoid complications.